nomnel/Sublime-Gauche-Syntax/README.md

 	$ mv Sublime-Scheme-Syntax/ Scheme/

 ## REPL
-if you want REPL, see also -> `https://github.com/nomnel/SublimeREPL-Scheme`
+if you want REPL, see [https://github.com/nomnel/SublimeREPL-Scheme]()